sebug/log_analyzer/README.md

 ### Log Analyzer
 Exploration in ASP.NET core to analyze performance counters from log entries.
+Based on this blog entry: https://www.hanselman.com/blog/ExploringASPNETCoreWithDockerInBothLinuxAndWindowsContainers.aspx

 To run: